hxu-hms/jekyll-tutorial/docs/motivation.markdown

 - Jekyll has a smaller community to offer support (than WordPress for example)

   Fear not!
-In our [Get Help](./help) page, you can find ways to contact people within LSP that can offer you technical support when you need them.
+In our [Contacts](../contacts#getting-help) page, you can find ways to contact people within LSP that can offer you technical support when you need them.